 The pushup jack is an intense exercise that helps bolster and tone multiple muscles throughout the body, including the chest, shoulders, core, and legs as well as shed plenty of calories in little time.

-How to: Start in a high plank position, perform a pushup and once you return in a high plank position, jump your feet out as far as possible.
-Jump back to return your feet to the start.
+How to: Start in a high plank position, perform a pushup, and once you return to that position, jump your feet out as far as possible.
+Then, jump back to return your feet to the start.

 70. Grappler pushup

 How to: Get into a high plank position and perform a basic pushup.
-Then lift your right hand and left leg off the floor and bring your elbow and knee close to each other and then return to the start.
+Then, lift your right hand and left leg off the floor, bring your elbow and knee close to each other, and return to the start.
 Repeat on the opposite side.

 ---|---|---|